-THUS tho' in Italy the Art

-From Gothick Rubbish first was
+THUS tho' in Italy the Art From Gothick Rubbish first was rais'd; And great Palladio did impart

-(rais'd;

-And Great PALLADIO did impart

 A Style by Masons justly prais'd:

-Yet here his mighty Rival Jones,
+Yet here this mighty Rival Jones,

-Of British Architects the Prime,
+Of British Architects the prime,

 Did build such glorious Heaps of Stones,

-As ne'er were match'd fince Cæsar's
+As ne'er were match'd since Cæsar'sTime.

-(Time.)

-King Charles the First, a Mason too,
+King Charles the first, a Mason too,

 With several Peers and wealthy Men,

-Employ'd him and his Crasismen true,
+Employ'd him & his Craftsmen true,

 'Till wretched Civil Wars began.

 But after Peace and Crown restor'd,

 Tho' London was in Ashes laid,

 By Masons Art and good Accord,

 A finer London rear'd its Head.